 The Davao Oriental State University (formerly Davao Oriental State College of Science and Technology).consists of the DOSCST located in Mati City and all of its existing satellite campuses in the municipalities of Banaybanay, Cateel, and San Isidro in Davao Oriental province.
 Its main campus will be the one located at Mati City.

-The university will provide undergraduate, graduate and post-graduate programs and short-term courses in these fields of study.
+The university will provide undergraduate, graduate, and post-graduate programs and short-term courses in these fields of study.

-The institution was first established as a Mati Community College (MCC) in 1972 run by the local government and was converted into the Davao Oriental State College of Science and Technology in 1989 under Republic Act 6807.
+The institution was first established as a Mati Community College (MCC) in 1972 run by the local government and was converted into the Davao Oriental State College of Science and Technology in 1989 under the Republic Act 6807.

 DOrSU is the third state-run university located in the Davao region, along with the University of Southeastern Philippines (USEP) and the University of the Philippines Mindanao, both main campuses are located in Davao City.(davaotoday)